 You heard it here first: Students can learn about drones and even become certified drone pilots at the Geotechnology Institute at Brookhaven as part of the unmanned aircraft systems (UAS) remote pilot certification workshop.
-They are also offering a class on how drones relate to geographic information systems (GIS).

 When is the Drone and GIS Workshop?

 Students can take a class on unmanned aircraft systems and how they relate to geographic information systems 8:30 a.m.-4:30 p.m.
 June 15-17 or Aug.
 17-19.
 Tuition for the class is $275 and lunch will be provided.
 Students can register online by visiting eConnect and visiting the register for CE/WT Classes page on the CE/WT student menu, or by calling 972-860-4715.
 To find the class on eConnect, search for science (SIEZ) course number 1000 and section number 24215 or 24216.

 In the workshop, participants will explore precise data collection techniques using prosumer-grade UAS (a platform combined with sensors), typically applied in geospatial technologies.
 The workshop will cover things like: